-Seven families with a total of eighteen teenagers (many of whom had never met before) at an eco-resort without shops, restaurants, nightlife, or WiFi on a remote Greek island for a week: Recipe for disaster, or best holiday ever?
+Seven families with a total of 18 teenagers (many of whom had never met before) at an eco resort without shops, restaurants, nightlife, or WiFi on a remote Greek island for a week: Recipe for disaster or best holiday ever?
 Read on to discover the answer.

-Thanks to the largesse of a friend who wanted to celebrate a momentous birthday with good friends, last summer I spent a week with my family at Onar, an eco-resort in a rare protected wetland on the eastern coast of Andros, one of the Greek Cycladic islands and a two-hour ferry ride from Athens.
+Thanks to the largesse of a friend who wanted to celebrate a momentous birthday with good friends, two summers ago I spent a week with my family at Onar, an eco resort in a rare protected wetland on the eastern coast of Andros, one of the Greek Cycladic islands, a two-hour ferry ride from Athens.

-My overscheduled urban teens (and their father, I might add) were apprehensive about what they were going to do all day (no WiFi?).
-It didn’t take long for them to settle into Onar’s quiet beauty and sleepy pace, where time is so slow you forget to check your watch.
+My over-scheduled urban teens (and their father, I might add) were apprehensive about what they were going to do all day (no WiFi?).
+It didn’t take long for them to settle into Onar’s quiet beauty and sleepy pace; time is so slow you forget to check your watch.
 We spent our days alternating between excursions to the nearby beach with trips to the vathres, small lakes formed by waterfalls, all punctuated by convivial meals in the open-air communal dining room.
 Paradise found.

 Images via Onar, unless otherwise noted.

-Above: The interiors of the houses feature regional construction methods and are furnished with natural materials in neutral tones.
+Above: The interiors of the houses feature regional construction methods.

-Above: We ate our communal meals outside; the food is fresh and sourced locally, much of it grown at Onar.
+Above: The communal outdoor dining area; the food is fresh and sourced locally, much of it grown at Onar.
 Photograph by Christine Hanway.

 Go to Onar for more details about the resort.
 Looking for other places to take a memorable vacation?
 Browse 1,000+ images of Hotels in our Gallery of Rooms and Spaces.
 For another retreat in the Cyclades, see A Mykonos House Inspired by Cycladic Design.
 On Gardenista, don't miss Landscape Architect Visit: Thomas Doxiadis on Antiparos.